CenterForSpatialResearch/mapping_architecture_urbanism_humanities/8_WebMapping1.md

 After adding this object and reloading the page, you should see the geolocation toggle on your map.
 Click it and geolocate yourself.

 We added something else here.
-The `GeolocateControl` has an _event handler_, called `on`, which is a special function that is called in response to an _event_.
+The `GeolocateControl` has an _event handler_, which is a special function `on` that is called in response to an _event_.
 In this case, the name of the event is `geolocate` and it happens when the user has been successfully geolocated.
 What does it do?
 Here we've just asked this function to print `event.coords` to the console. `event` here is a variable which is an object that contains information about the event that just happened.
 Look in the Javascript console in the browser, and you should find an object:

 ```javascript
 Coordinates {latitude: 40.8087666, longitude: -73.9603058, altitude: null, accuracy: 35, altitudeAccuracy: null, …}